Timber Creek, Northern Territory: Gregory's Tree

-Timber Creek museum
+Timber Creek Police Station Museum

-The 1908 police station building in the town is heritage listed and serves as a museum with local history and law enforcement exhibits.
+The first police station in Timber Creek was established in 1898, comprising a hut and goat paddock.
+It was upgraded to iron and steel in 1908, and this building is now heritage-listed and serves as a museum with local history and law enforcement exhibits, known as the Timber Creek Police Station Museum.
 The main building was restored in the 1980s.
 The museum precinct includes outbuildings and grave sites.
 The buildings are maintained by the National Trust of Australia (Northern Territory).